ketai4eg/FastAPI_menu/Readme.md

 in case you want to start from empty database you should clean volume data.

 And second option is running isolated service just for tests.
-Here you need to run docker-compose.isolated_test.yml file by similar command:
+Here you need to run docker-compose.isolated_test.yml file by similar command: <br>
 <mark>docker-compose -f docker-compose.isolated_test.yml up</mark>